grixprotocol/defi-options-hub/api/README.md

 ## Disclaimer

 Please note that this is the first phase of our API.
 While we strive for stability and reliability, it should be used at your own risk.
-We appreciate your feedback to help us improve.
+We appreciate your feedback to help us improve. s
 ## Support

-For technical support or inquiries, please join our Discord's [dev-channel](https://discord.gg/ku5eKPS2).
+For technical support or inquiries, please join our Discord's [dev-channel](https://discord.gg/eaAwyhhp47).

 ---